Create a Postman mock server

 Three JSON files included with this project:

-Download all three here: Download Postman Files
+Download all three files: Download Postman files.

 1. Import the files into Postman

-Open Postman and click Import.
+- Open Postman and click Import.

-From the upper-right environment menu, select Data Pipeline Environment.
+- From the upper-right environment menu, select Data Pipeline Environment.

-- Data Pipeline Documentation Project
+- Data Pipeline Documentation Project (real API collection).

-- Data Pipeline - Mock Server Collection
+- Data Pipeline — Mock Server Collection.

-- Data Pipeline Environment
+- Data Pipeline Environment.

 2. Create the mock server

-- Go to Mock Servers in Postman.
+- In Postman, go to Mock Servers in the left sidebar.

 - Click Create Mock Server.

-- Choose Data Pipeline—Mock Server Collection.
+- Select Data Pipeline—Mock Server Collection.

 https://a12b34cd-1234-5678.mock.pstmn.io